Brussels / 31 January & 1 February 2026

 Serving multiple models on a single GPU sounds great until something segfaults.

-I tested both strategies on Hopper and Blackwell, running diffusion, MoE, and TTS workloads in parallel.
-Some setups survived.
-Others didn't.
+I tested both strategies for running different AI workloads in parallel.

-This talk digs into what actually happened: where memory isolation falls apart, which configs crash, and what survives under load.
+This talk digs into what actually happened: where things worked, where memory isolation fell apart, which configs crashed, and what survives under load.

 By the end, you'll know: